fmExcense/compositeurdigital.github.io/en/quiz.md

 #### `orderPage`
-Displays a choice lists and lets the user order a minimum number of those choices.
+Displays a lists of values to be ordered by the user.
 - `label`: titel or question text.
 - `answerNumber`: minimum number of answers to select.

-Add a list of `answer` or `imageAnswer` for the available choices.
-The twoo types can not be mixed.
+Add a list of `answer` or `imageAnswer` for available choices.
+The two types cannot be mixed.
 ```xml
 <orderPage sectionId="section 1" label="Prioritize your projects" answerNumber="3">
     <answer>Renovating</answer>